MuseMind-AI/docs.musemind.net/docs/en/user-guide/best-practices.md

  Example:

-    Prompt 1: Curriculum Vitae of Nguyen Van A: [paste complete curriculum vitae here].
-With the given information, write a humorous biography about Nguyen Van A.
+    Prompt 1: Curriculum Vitae of A: [paste complete curriculum vitae here].
+With the given information, write a humorous biography about A.
     Prompt 2: [Paste the entire text of the article here].
 Summarize the content of the article above with three bullet points.